danifus/pyzipper/README.rst

 pyzipper
 ========

-Modification of Python's ``zipfile`` to read and write AES encrypted zip files.
+A 100% API compatible replacement for Python's ``zipfile`` that can read and write AES encrypted zip files.

 Installation
 ------------